wp-plugins/eelv-newsletter/readme.txt

 - answers

 == Description ==
-= Add a registration form on FrontOffice, a newsletter adminer on BackOffice : =
+= Add a registration form on FrontOffice, a newsletter manager on BackOffice : =
 * manage skins
 * address book
 * archives